ihuku/cl-naivechain/README.md

 $ ros exec naivechain 3002 6002
 ```

-Now 2 peers are started.
+Now two peers are started.
-Let's try talking to these peers by using API below.
+Let's try talking to them by using API below.

 #### To get Blockchain of the first peer:
 ```